winwang15/jchogroup/content/project/lota3/index.md

 ---
-title: Project Management of H4HH1
+title: Project Management of Lot A3 Development
-subtitle: Star Lake, Hanoi, Vietnam
+subtitle: Hanoi, Vietnam
-summary: Star Lake Master Plan
+summary: Lot A3 Development
 tags:
-- Project Management
+- Lot A3 Development
 - Vietnam
-- Project Management of H4HH1
-- Development
-- Site Development
-- Landscape Planning
-- Design

 date: ""